JaguarsCodehub/taskmate/README.md

  - ALL TASK CAN BE VIEW BY ADMIN AND MANAGER ✅
  - Manager is provided with all the features as same as Admin ✅
    - Create Tasks, Assign Task, Create Projects, Clients ✅
-   - Manager can also check Each User's Individial Report
+   - Manager can also check Each User's Individial Report ✅

- - REPORTS : USERWISE TASK COMPLETED
-    ON TIME / BEFORE / AFTER ✅ (Need revision)

  - TIME ALSO REQUIRE FOR TASK ASSIGN (TIME SLOT)
  - ONE TO MANY (ALL) TASK ASSIGN PROVISION ✅
  - PROJECT SELECTION IS OPTIONAL - NOT COMPULSORY FOR ASSIGN TASK ✅

 New User Features:
- - USER CAN ALSO CREATE TASK FOR SOME REQUEST OR REQUIREMENT
+ - USER CAN ALSO CREATE TASK FOR SOME REQUEST OR REQUIREMENT ✅

 ## TODOS:
 - Admin: